A Frail Becoming

-A Frail Becoming is the title of the fourth full-length album by Daylight Dies.
+A Frail Becoming is the fourth full-length album by Daylight Dies.
 It was released by Candlelight Records on October 9, 2012, four years after the release of the band's last album Lost to the Living.

 Production and recording

 Drummer Jesse Haff stated in an interview:

 The recording of A Frail Becoming commenced late 2011.
 Bassist/vocalist Egan O'Rourke coordinated capturing individual performances of Haff, guitarists Barre Gambling and Charley Shackelford, and vocalist Nathan Ellis.